bhlevca/WebGnomeAPI/help/views/form/wind/3 - var_wind.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 A **Variable Wind** allows you to enter a series of wind information.

-The **Inc. (hrs)** option specifies how often you'd like to enter the wind time-series data.
+The **Inc. (hrs)** option specifies how often you\'d like to enter the wind time-series data.
 Six-hour increments are set by default.
 Note that the **Date and Time** will automatically increment for the next entry based on the specified value, allowing you to ignore Date and Time once the initial values are set.
 Date & Time can also be changed manually for each entry.